External BGP Configuration

 The BGP peers must manually be defined as there is no auto-detection of neighbors.

 As different autonomous systems usually belong to different organizations, there is no IGP running between them.
-This implies that the BGP peering configuration most often uses the IP addresses of the interface between the BGP peers.
+This implies that the eBGP peering configuration most often uses the IP addresses of the directly connected interface between the two BGP peers.

 BGP has many different attributes that can be associated with a BGP peer, e.g.

-• AS number of (remote) peer
+• AS number of remote peer

 • Authentication